Luka Modrić: 2021–2024: Fourth La Liga, sixth Champions League, second Copa del Rey title

-On 20 August 2022, Modrić made his first goal and assist of the season in 4–1 away victory over Celta Vigo.
+On 20 August 2022, Modrić landed his first goal and assist of the season in a 4–1 away victory over Celta Vigo in a La Liga fixture.
 On 6 September he scored in his first Champions League game of the season in a 3–0 away victory against Celtic, becoming the eighth Real Madrid player with 100 appearances in the competition.
 On 11 September, he became the third Real Madrid player after Puskás and Francisco Buyo to play 100 games while over 35 years of age.
 In February 2023, Modrić was included for the sixth time in the FIFA FIFPro World XI.
+On 6 May, he played as a second-half substitute in a 2–1 win over Osasuna in the Copa del Rey final, to achieve his second trophy in that tournament.
+In June, he extended his contract until 2024.